dpharris/OlcbRefresh/DPH-OlcbBasicNode/README.md

 // total number of events, two per channel
 #define NUM_EVENT 2*NUM_CHANNEL
 ```
-These determin how many channels, and how many eventIDs this node uses.
-In this case, there are 2 inputs and 2 outputs, or 4 channels.
-Each input and output is 'on' or 'off' and each state has an eventID, so twice the channels, or 8.
+These lines determine how many channels and eventIDs this node uses.
+In this case, there are four channels: two inputs and two outputs.
+Each channel is either 'on' or 'off' and each state-transition has an associated eventID, so there are twice as many eventIDs as there are channels.
 ```C++
 #include "MemStruct.h"
 ```
-This line includes the includes the defintion of the structure of the EEPROM, and the mirrored in RAM copy if in LARGE-mode.
+This line #includes the struct{} defintion of the format of the EEPROM, and, if in LARGE-mode, the mirrored copy of it in RAM.
 ```C++
 NodeID nodeid(5,1,1,1,3,255);    // This node's default ID; must be valid
 ```
 This defines the node's ID.
-It must be changed to one that you control.
+It must be *changed* to one that *you control or own*.
 ```C++
 // Define pins
 // BLUE is 18 LEDuino; others defined by board (48 IO, 14 IOuino)